spences10/sveltekit-and-the-content-layer/slides.md

 # SvelteKit routes<hl>.</hl>

 <!--
+Before we go any further, did I tell you that Svelte has file-based routing?

+Let's take a quick look at Svelte routing

 SvelteKit uses a file-based routing system much like NextJS

 These routes can also be turned into endpoints